University of Calcutta: Student life

-The university has a ground and tent in Maidan, where different types of sports are played.
+The university has a ground and tent in Maidan, where various sports are played.
 Inter-college tournaments in sports like football, archery, basketball, and hockey are also organised.
 The university rowing club started in the year 1983 at Rabindra Sarobar.
-The students' union, known as Calcutta University Students' Union organises social and cultural activities occasionally, which includes blood donation camps, environmental awareness programmes, relief fund collection, teachers day celebration, Saraswati puja, etc.
+The Calcutta University Students' Union organises social and cultural activities occasionally, which include blood donation camps, environmental awareness programmes, relief fund collection, teachers day celebrations, and Saraswati puja, among others.

 Most of the affiliated undergraduate colleges located in the city have their own student hostels.
-The university has 17 hostels, of which eight (two for undergraduates and six for post graduates) are for women.
+The university has 17 hostels, of which eight (two for undergraduates and six for postgraduates) are for women.
 A total of 13 hostels are for paying guest students located across the city.

 University song

-In 1938, the then Vice-Chancellor Syama Prasad Mookerjee requested Rabindranath Tagore to compose a "university song" for the university.
-Rabindranath composed two songs instead of one— "Cholo Jai, Cholo Jai" and "Subho Karmapathe Dharo Nirvayo Gaan" (in English "Let's go, let's go" and "Take up fearless song on the path of good deeds" respectively).
-The first song "Cholo Jai, Cholo Jai" was adopted and the was sung by the students in a parade on the occasion of foundation day of the university on 24 January 1937.
-In the post centenary golden jubilee year of the university, the song "Subho Karmapathe Dharo Nirvayo Gaan" was adopted as the new university song.
+In 1938, the then Vice-Chancellor Syama Prasad Mookerjee asked Rabindranath Tagore to compose a "university song" for the university.
+Rabindranath composed two songs instead of one— "Cholo Jai, Cholo Jai" and "Subho Karmapathe Dharo Nirvayo Gaan" (in English, "Let's go, let's go" and "Take up fearless song on the path of good deeds" respectively).
+The former song was adopted and sung by parading students on the university's foundation day on 24 January 1937.
+In the post centenary golden jubilee year of the university, the latter was adopted as the new university song.